-Southwestern recognizes that alcohol and substance dependencies are complex illnesses, which under most circumstances can be successfully treated.
-Students, faculty, and staff who have a problem which they feel may affect academic or job performance should seek assistance from one of the many treatment programs available in the community (see "Important Telephone Numbers").
+Southwestern recognizes that alcohol and substance dependencies are complex illnesses, which under most circumstances, can be successfully treated.
+Students, faculty, and staff who have a problem that they feel may affect academic or job performance should seek assistance from one of the many treatment programs available in the community (see Contact Information below).
 In addition, counseling services may be used through Charles Nechtem Associates, Inc. (1-800-531-0200).

-Rules Governing the Possession, Use, or Sale of Alcohol and Illegal Drugs on Southwestern Premises or at Southwester Sponsored Events
+Possession, Use, or Sale of Alcohol and Illegal Drugs on Southwestern Premises or at Southwestern Sponsored Events